KaloyanBogoslovov/SimpleCurrencyConvertor/README.md

-# SimpleCurrencyConvertor
+# Currencies
 ## About
 Android app that shows the current exchange rate of the most popular currencies.
- - The application uses data from the European central bank website.
+ - The application uses data from the European central bank website, the request are made asynchronous implementing AsyncTaskLoader.
- - The exchange rates are updated every time the application is started.
+ - The application stores the newest data in a SQLite database with a content provider.
- - The application stores the newest data locally, so it can be used without internet connection.
+Libraries used: OkHttp3, MPAndroidChart.

 <img src="https://cloud.githubusercontent.com/assets/22866739/26285991/4acd56ac-3e63-11e7-8504-8f45c2422be9.png" width="400px" height="225px" /> <img src="https://cloud.githubusercontent.com/assets/22866739/26285987/33c45294-3e63-11e7-86dd-c18cf8dd2152.png" width="400px" height="225px" />